Aceba1/RasPi-AlarmBuzzer/README.md

 ### Install
 Through SSH, clone or transfer the repository's files into the home directory.

+These commands prepare the environment to run the project:
 <!-- TODO: Add direct support for GPIO -->
 - **`sudo apt update`**
 - **`sudo apt upgrade -y`**